EdyVision/student-services-mcp/README.md

 [![Kaggle](https://img.shields.io/badge/Kaggle-035a7d?style=for-the-badge&logo=kaggle&logoColor=white)](https://www.kaggle.com/code/edyvision/5dgai-gemini-demo-student-services-mcp)
 </div>

 This is a FastAPI-MCP based server that provides student services functionality through an MCP (Model Control Protocol) interface.
 The server allows you to manage and check student financial aid eligibility.
-It was built as part of the 5-Day Google AI Kaggle Competition / Course in Q1 of 2025.
-Check out the <a href="https://medium.com/@docejr/experimenting-with-a-demo-mcp-and-gemini-e5b183e3b3f3">Medium</a> post or <a href="https://www.kaggle.com/code/edyvision/5dgai-gemini-student-services-agent-mcp">Kaggle notebook</a> for full submission details.
+It was built as part of the `5-Day Google AI Kaggle Competition / Course` in Q1 of 2025 and has since been expanded to have additional functionality to support the new `Academic Planning Agent` sample project.

+For the original agent concept, check out the <a href="https://medium.com/@docejr/experimenting-with-a-demo-mcp-and-gemini-e5b183e3b3f3">Medium</a> post or <a href="https://www.kaggle.com/code/edyvision/5dgai-gemini-student-services-agent-mcp">Kaggle notebook</a> for full submission details.

+For the new Academic Planning Assistant, check out <a href="https://github.com/EdyVision/academic-planning-assistant.git">Academic Planning Assistant Project</a>.

 It demonstrates how to: